everpub/openscienceprize/proposal.md

 benefits to researchers from day one of their analysis, long before publication.
-The improved reusability encourages other researchers to build on this research which delivers impact at the time of publication through faster knowledge generation, higher citation rates, and gains in reputation.
+The improved reusability encourages other researchers to build on this research which delivers impact at the time of publication through faster knowledge generation, and gains in reputation.
 After publication a field of research benefits from the high level of detail inherent to publishing the code, data and environment in which it was executed.
 Allowing re-analysis, meta-analysis, and use of by now "classic" research